tedneward/NewardAssociatesWebsite/content/presentations/BusyManagersGuide/Risk.md

-title=Busy Managers's Guide to Risk type=talk
+title=Busy Manager's Guide to Risk type=talk
 audience=For any intermediate developer (2 or more years) audience tags=presentation, concepts,management,developer